Biomedical equipment technician: Regulatory issues

 BMETs must conform with federal and state regulations and local standards on medical device safety.
 Most biomedical systems must also have recorded documentation to show how equipment has been managed, modified, tested, and delivered.
 In addition, biomedical systems are used according to a planned and approved process that increases the quality and safety of diagnostics and therapeutic equipment with a core aim of minimising the risk of injury, harm, or death to patients and staff.

 In the United States, BMETs may operate under various regulatory frameworks.
 Clinical devices and technologies are generally governed by the Food and Drug Administration (FDA), National Fire Protection Agency (NFPA) particularly NFPA 99 and chapter 7, NFPA 70, Life Safety Code 101, Code of Federal Regulations (CFR) 21, Occupational Safety and Health Administration (OSHA), The Joint Commission (TJC) hospital or Accreditation Association for Ambulatory Health Care (AAAHC) standards; and ensures compliance with these codes and standards for the US government registry of biomedical devices.

+In skilled nursing facilities certified for Medicare and Medicaid, this compliance work includes annual testing of patient care-related electrical equipment (PCREE) under NFPA 99, Chapter 10, which is reviewed during a facility's Life Safety Code survey.

 Other countries typically have their own mechanisms for regulation.